UW-Madison-DSI/community-map/INSTALL.md

 ## Move or Copy the Files

-First, take a look in this repository's "src/client" folder.
-There, you should see two subfolders:

-1) datascience_map
-This is the client software for a map which addresses a single community.

-2) community_map
-This is an example of a configuration for a multi-community map.
-Community maps may include a number of additional sub-communities.

-For simplicity, we're going to start with the installation for the single community map.

-Move or copy the files located in "/src/client/dastascience_map" directory to the document root of your web server.
+Move or copy the files located in "src/" directory into the document root of your web server.

 ## Set Storage Permissions